tempelaar-team/qclab-dev/docs/user_guide/model.rst

     model.initialize_constants()

 which will execute all the ingredients in the list that begin with an underscore.
 After doing so, all the internal constants will be available in the model's constants object ``model.constants``.
-By default, this is done whenever a model object is initialized and whenever a constant is changed.
+By default, this is done whenever a Model object is initialized and whenever a constant is changed.

 Importantly, a model's ingredients list is executed from back to front.
 This means that one can add or overwrite an existing ingredient by appending a new tuple to the ingredients list.
 For example, if we wanted to change the quantum-classical coupling from diagonal to off-diagonal coupling, we could define a new ingredient and append it to the ingredients list: